 However, digital banking is not only restricted to online accounts.
 There are digital banks which operate online only with very few or no buildings or branches.
-Mobility has opened up a whole new world with smartphones and increasingly sophisticated apps being introduced.
-Mobile banking has shifted the focus from the traditional brick and mortar archetype, questioning the necessity of the physical branch in the transformative digital age.
+Mobility has opened a whole new world with smartphones and increasingly sophisticated apps being introduced, culminating in the disappearance of many of the traditional buildings and branches.

-It cannot be denied that technology has changed how we view our world and never has there been a time of such change as in the financial services industry.
-The digital revolution has created new technologies at a rapid pace and it continues to grow.
+It cannot be denied that technology has made such a huge impact in our lives and financial services is no exception.
+Digital transformation has created innovative technologies at a rapid pace, and it continues to grow.

 In order to stay ahead, traditional financial services organisations will have to adopt new business models in order to maintain customer loyalty and remain competitive.
 Success will depend upon the ability of companies to facilitate business automation and integrate technologies with existing ones.

-You can download a free copy of the Guide from our resource library.
+You can download a free copy of the Guide here.

 Nothing in this document should be treated as an authoritative statement of the law.
 Action should not be taken as a result of this document alone.
 We make no warranty and accept no responsibility for consequences arising from relying on this document.